sameerchore/secure-auth-platform/README.md

   npm run setup
   npm run seed
   ```
+## Quick Start

+The repository contains two clearly separated implementations:

+- `custom-backend/`: Node.js/Express REST API with PostgreSQL and database-backed sessions.
+- `appwrite/`: Appwrite setup and seed scripts plus the Appwrite web adapter.

+### Shortcut: `./start.sh`
+Run this ./start.sh in osdag folder terminal for easy setup

+The script checks for Docker, Node/npm, and Python 3; starts PostgreSQL with Docker Compose; runs the custom migration and seed commands; runs the Appwrite setup and seed scripts (if configured); starts the API on `http://localhost:3000`; and serves the test client on `http://localhost:5500`.
+Press `Ctrl+C` to stop the API and frontend.
+The PostgreSQL volume remains available for later runs.

+##

 4. Serve the root test client (`python3 -m http.server 5500`), enable the Appwrite SDK and `appwrite/web/appwrite-adapter.js` script tags in `index.html`, select **Appwrite**, and enter the configured resource IDs.
 Never expose `APPWRITE_API_KEY` in browser code.